mayconfmelo/min-resume/docs/manual.typ

 ]

 #arg("letter.dept: <- auto | string | content")[
   Received from `#resume`.
-The name used for the enteprise's department which will receive the letter.
+The name used for the enterprise's department which will receive the letter.
 If set as `auto`, try to automatically retrieve the appropriate name for _Human Resources Department_ in `text.lang`, or fallback to English if not found.